croquet/croquet/historic/sdk/tutorials/1_3_multiuser_chat.md

   })
   ```

-When a new client joins, its nickname is picked at a random from an array.
-This code is running in parallel on all clients.
-However, since it's executing in the model, each client will "randomly" pick the same name.
+When a new user joins, its nickname is picked at a random from an array.
+This code is running in parallel on all users.
+However, since it's executing in the model, each user will "randomly" pick the same name.

 Calls to `Math.random()` inside the model are deterministic.
 They will return exactly the same random number in every instance of the model, insuring that all the copies of the model are always in synch.